Angus Dalgleish: Career as medical researcher

-In 1997, he founded Onyvax Ltd., a privately-funded biotechnology company developing cancer vaccines, where he held the position as Research Director; it was dissolved in 2013.
+In 1997, he founded Onyvax Ltd., a privately funded biotechnology company developing cancer vaccines, where he held the position as Research Director; it was dissolved in 2013.
 Dalgleish is a member of the medical board in Bionor Pharma.
 Dalgleish is on the scientific advisory board of Immodulon, and has stock options in Immunor AS, a disclosure he made in order to have his research work published.

-During the COVID-19 pandemic, Dalgleish was criticised for being a proponent of the lab leak theory.
+During the COVID-19 pandemic, Dalgleish was a proponent of the lab leak theory.
+While still not generally accepted, this remains a live debate, and it has been claimed that the support of Jay Bhattacharya and John Ratcliffe for the lab leak theory will bring "explosive documents" to light in 2025.

 2015 candidacy for Parliament

 Dalgleish was a member of the UK Independence Party and stood as a candidate in Sutton & Cheam, during the 2015 United Kingdom general election finishing fourth with 10.7% of the vote.
 Dalgleish campaigned for Leave.EU and appeared on the BBC Radio 4 Today programme presenting the case for Brexit.
 He was an advocate of Leave Means Leave, a Eurosceptic group.